Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

 - **Data management** is the development, maintenance and coordination of **database systems**
 - A database system consists of five major components:
   - **Hardware** consists of the physical devices (for example, servers and hard drives) and infrastructure that support the database system
-  - **Software** consists of the set of programs used to manage and interact with the database
+  - **Software** consists of the set of applications used to manage and interact with the database
   - **Data** (the database) constitutes of the actual stored information that the database system manages
   - **Procedures** consists of the documented instructions and rules for using and managing the database system
   - **Users** who are the people or applications who interact with the database system